This post was originally published on July 13, 2017, and updated most recently on February 18, 2021.

-Silo mentality is an attitude that develops wherein different departments or groups within an organization do not want to share information or knowledge with other individuals in the same organization.
-(You can see why this is an obvious issue.)
+For those unfamiliar: silo mentality is an attitude that develops wherein different departments or groups within an organization do not want to share information or knowledge with other individuals in the same organization.
+It negatively affects everything from productivity and efficiency to morale and company culture.

-Work silos are the bed bugs of business; they spread easily, and they’re painful to eradicate.
-So let’s learn to spot the red flags of silos and eliminate them before they can do any more damage.
+Work silos are like the bed bugs of business — they spread quickly, and they’re a pain to eradicate.
+So let’s learn to spot their warning signs and eliminate them before they can do any more damage.

 Keep an eye out for these tell-tale signs.

 The clearest sign of a silo in the workplace is two teams tackling the same responsibilities.
 We know duplicate work is costly for the company, but it’s also terrible for team morale.
-It pits teams against one another and renders work that employees put time and care into meaningless.
+It pits teams against one another and renders work that employees put time and care into effectively meaningless.

 One way to ensure teams are synchronizing without overlapping is to use technology.

-With the complexity of modern projects, it can feel impossible to track what every team and individual team member is doing at a given time.
-With project management apps, like Backlog, you can store everyone’s work assignments in one place, allocate tasks evenly, and track them as they progress.
+With the complexity of modern projects, it can feel impossible to track what every team and member is working on.
+Luckily, with with the help of modern project management apps you can easily store everyone’s work assignments in one place, allocate tasks evenly, and track them as they progress.